What is Self Doubt – Definition

 It can often effect us in a very sudden way and it can be overwhelming.
 Self doubt can cause us to abandon our goals because somebody may believe those goals to be unattainable.
 Self doubt can also lead to confusion and indecision.

 When self doubt hits us it will be a very obvious change in your mind.
 You may start to say things to yourself such as, “I can’t do this”, “I doubt it’s possible, “or I am not up to the challenge”.
 If the self doubt is a sudden change it was probably triggered by something recently.
 Maybe it was a mistake, error of judgement or you received criticism about something.

 If left unchecked self doubt can seriously restrict our lives, in serious cases it could even be life destroying.
 However in most cases it’s simply a temporary crisis in confidence which will be short lived.

 While there are many negatives to self doubt there can also be great positives.
-For those that recover from their confidence issues it can be an enlightening experience.
+For those that recover from their confidence issues, it can be an enlightening experience.
 During the recovery period we will hopefully discover what caused the self doubt in the first place.
-You will also learn about yourself, your triggers and your vulnerabilities and hopefully prevent it from happening again in the future so you can keep moving forward with your life.
+You will also learn about yourself, your triggers and your vulnerabilities.
+Hopefully you can prevent it from happening again, so you can keep moving forward with your life.

 When self doubt hits us we need a strategy for dealing with it.